adam-zhang-lcps/papers/integrity-in-education-generational-values.typ

   - Shapiro points out that it might lower the barrier
 - Did integrity really ever change over time?
   - Shapiro says no
-- Am I allowed to use personal anecdotes?
-  - Am I even allowed to use personal pronouns?

-// TODO Delete when MLA template is incorporated.
-#bibliography(style: "mla", title: [Works Cited], "refs.bib")